The Trail

 Like any prison, Folsom has had a number of escape attempts by inmates.
 Here are a few of Folsom's most memorable:

-• 1932 No Dummy Here: A 24 year old robber from Los Angeles, Dwight Abbott, made a lifelike dummy using his own hair and plaster of paris face.
-His dummy fooled guards until late the next day, when they finally realized Abbott had escaped.
+• 1932 No Dummy Here: A 24-year-old robber from Los Angeles, Dwight Abbott, made a lifelike dummy using his own hair and a plaster of paris face.
+His dummy fooled guards until late the next day when they finally realized Abbott had escaped.

 A Folsom Prison Escape from one of America's Most Wanted